Extreme (1985-1996, 2007- ): a Funk Metal band from Boston, Massachusetts, USA.

-omprising of Gary Cherone (vocals) and Paul Geary (drums), The Dream would evolve into Extreme after the release of a single six-track EP in 1983, and the addition of Nuno Bettencourt (guitar; Nuno Duarte Gil Mendes Bettencourt - born September 20, 1966) and Pat Badger (bass) in late 1985 and 1986 respectively.
+omprising of Gary Cherone (vocals) and Paul Geary (drums), The Dream would evolve into Extreme after the release of a single six-track EP in 1983, and the addition of Nuno Bettencourt (Full name: Nuno Duarte Gil Mendes Bettencourt; born September 20, 1966; guitar) and Pat Badger (bass) in late 1985 and 1986 respectively.

 By the time A&R director Bryan Huttenhower signed them to 'A&M' in 1987 (which was soon sold to 'PolyGram' in 1988), the band had accumulated several original songs to release their self-titled debut in 1989; the final track of which, Play With Me, was used in the "mall chase" scene of the film Bill & Ted's Excellent Adventure.
 The feature on the film broke the album to the popular audience, for the album featuring a heavy metal, pop, funk and blues mix, previously had been met with indifference.

 Sub-titled 'A Funked Up Fairy Tale' Pornograffitti (1990), a concept album based on the life and times of its central character, fared much better than its predecessor.
 The breakthrough on the album was the acoustic ballad track More Than Words that reached number 1 and number 2 on the US and UK charts respectively.
 The band now became known for their diverse musical style that transcended many genres, along with Bettencourt's innovative guitar work.